DataFestUofT/datafest-covid-19/content/signup.md

 <br>

+To submit an application for your team to participate:

+1. Each team member should register for the [Independent Summer Statistics Community (ISSC)](https://utoronto.sharepoint.com/sites/ArtSci-STA/ISSC/SitePages/ISSC-Home.aspx) (open to all undergraduate students in Statistics programs at UofT).

-To submit an application for your team to participate fill out the form below access the form [here.](https://forms.office.com/Pages/ResponsePage.aspx?id=JsKqeAMvTUuQN7RtVsVSEA3NqZP3vbBKglFWVcychCdUM0lVUlhBMEZUMFlKQ0hUU1hVRUdQQktNOS4u)
+2. Fill out the form below or access the form [here.](https://forms.office.com/Pages/ResponsePage.aspx?id=JsKqeAMvTUuQN7RtVsVSEA3NqZP3vbBKglFWVcychCdUM0lVUlhBMEZUMFlKQ0hUU1hVRUdQQktNOS4u)

 <br>